coder/coder/docs/README.md

 > Make sure you have the appropriate credentials for your cloud provider (e.g.,
 > access key ID and secret access key for AWS).

-You can set up a demo deployment, a production deployment, or a system service:
+You can set up a temporary deployment, a production deployment, or a system service:

-- To set up a **demo deployment**, start with dev mode (all data is in-memory and is destroyed on exit):
+- To set up a **temporary deployment**, start with dev mode (all data is in-memory and is destroyed on exit):

   ```bash